sunbaoshi1975/MyStudy/PML Course Project/ProjectWriteup.md

 > A    B    C    D    E
 > 5580 3797 3422 3216 3607

-When We go a little deeper into some data samples, we noticed these facts:
+When we go a little deeper into some data samples, we noticed these facts:
 * There are four types of sensors.
 They are "roll_belt", "pitch_belt", "yaw_belt" and "total_accel_belt".
 * A high percentage of variables have "NA" values.
 * Among the 159 variables, some of they may have no relevancy to this research.